IP240 | Length: 1-2 days | Credits: 14 PDUs | Talent Triangle – Technical

 - Develop quality procurement processes– from procurement planning and solicitation through contract close-out.

-- Create Project Procurement Plans, aligning procurement efforts with the desire project outcome.
+- Create Project Procurement Plans, aligning procurement efforts with the desired project outcome.

 This workshop utilizes brief lectures, guided discussions, short case studies, and hands-on application exercises in small teams.
-Participants are encouraged to share real life experiences and participate in class discussion.
+Participants are encouraged to share real-life experiences and participate in class discussions.

 Project Managers and team members working with contracts and contractors.

 Note: This course is designed for those who need an awareness of contract and procurement processes and issues for executing project work.
 It is not a course for procurement professionals or contract lawyers.